 In 2019 Glyn made his debut at an overseas international open art exhibition.

 The image to the right shows Glyn with his painting at the final selection stage of the Long Live Rembrandt exhibition - Rijksmuseum, Amsterdam.

-The EXHIBITIONS page gives details of all upcoming exhibitions - currently all cancelled due to covid-19.
+The EXHIBITIONS page gives details of all upcoming exhibitions.

 Glyn likes to experiment with glazed translucent colours juxtaposed with passages of opaque flat pattern.
 The curtain painting to the left is a great example with deep translucent glazes in the shadow, a waxy turbid glaze in the wall and opaque passages in the curtain.

 There are two pages displaying Glyn’s ARTWORKS.
 One page shows a diverse set of images from early childhood to 2021 (like a visual journey or an ‘about page’ in images).
 The other features only paintings created for the primary purpose of achieving Glyn’s big idea in art: Art has the power to enlighten (save).